Warduke! Who was he?

 Print, television, miniature… what else?

-In October 2013 it comes out, in free version, by Count Mount the indie video game, and here we have to thank Starfox Mulder of the Bit-Elloni for reporting, "Dungeons and Dragons: The Rise of Warduke”(You can find the game and some additional information Thu).
+In October 2013 it comes out, in free version, by Count Mount the indie video game, and here we have to thank Starfox Mulder OF THE Bit-Elloni for reporting, "Dungeons and Dragons: The Rise of Warduke”(You can find the game and some additional information here).

 But the story does not end here…